 This month we will be talking about the eucalyptus tree (scientifically classified as Eucalyptus Globulus) and the health benefits of the essential oil.
 The eucalyptus tree is beloved by the koala for afternoon snacks and naps.
 The eucalyptus originated between 35 and 50 million years ago in Australia.
 During the past few centuries, the tree has been moved to other parts of the world including India, Europe, South Africa, and America, the birthplace of Purequosa.

 In the 1850s, the Australians introduced eucalyptus trees to America during the California Gold Rush.
 By the early 1900s, acres of eucalyptus existed due to the climate being similar to Australia.
 The Americans were hoping that the eucalyptus tree would provide a renewable source of timber for construction, furniture building, and railroad ties.
 Sadly, it was found that the eucalyptus wood was unsuitable for railroad ties as the wood had a tendency to twist while drying.
-On a positive note, the eucalyptus tree provided powerful windbreaks for highways and citrus groves in the treeless areas of California.
+On a positive note, the eucalyptus tree provided windbreaks for highways and citrus groves in the treeless areas of California.

 There are more than 700 species of eucalyptus.
-Most species are native to Australia but some are from New Guinea and Indonesia.
-A mature eucalyptus may take the form of a low shrub or a very large tree, up to 150 feet.
+Most species are native to Australia, but some are from New Guinea and Indonesia.
+A mature eucalyptus may take the form of a small shrub or a very large tree, up to 150 feet.
 They are credited as being the tallest known flowering plant on Earth.
 Flowers have no petals, but instead, decorate themselves with many showy stamens in colors of white, cream, yellow, pink, or red.

 The wood and oil from the eucalyptus are used today in creative ways ranging from music to health aids.
 Eucalyptus wood is commonly used to make didgeridoos, a traditional Australian Aboriginal wind instrument.